dioveath/prompt.dev/README.md

 ## prompters.dev
 [prompters.dev](https://prompters.dev)
-This website serves as community that organize new & upcoming AI tools, products.
+This serves as community that organize new & upcoming AI tools, products.
+This platform is for prosumers who wants to share their AI product, share their tips to boost their productivity.
 This community are also for futurists to share their findings & theories.

 Write me an excellent short description for prompters.dev.
 It should be concise, engaging and clear. (pun intended 🧑‍💻🤖)